JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 to learn how to enable the configuration cache.
 After you enable this feature, the Kotlin Gradle plugin will automatically start using it.

-## Kotlin daemon and using it with Gradle
+## The Kotlin daemon and how to use it with Gradle

 The Kotlin daemon:
 * Runs along with the Gradle daemon to compile the project.